Dorani/Album-Review/README.md

         - represent the 5 stars
         - remove the review.rating tag
             - replacing with empty div tag, class review rating, data score attribute, review.rating

+    - now, go back to our show view in album
+    - paste in the raty script tag
+        - targer the class we have over review rating
+        - its a read only value
+        - perform all the raty magic behind the scenes